They are called Pole Buildings, Pole Barns, Pole Sheds, depending on what part of the country you are in.

 This method of construction offers the best value per square foot of any residential framing method and can make anything you imagine a reality.

 Post-Frame Construction is one of the most flexible frame building systems available.
 This method of construction is versatile and it is the natural choice of construction for low-rise commercial and residential projects.

-Pole Buildings are able to achieve virtually any look with their flexibility and large, open interiors.
-Pole Building designs are “clear span” which means that there are no load bearing walls in the buildings.
+Flexible and Versatile – Pole Buildings are able to achieve virtually any look with their flexibility and large, open interiors.
+Pole Building designs are “clear span” which means that there are no load-bearing walls in the buildings.
 The roof trusses span all the way across which allows for large open spaces and flexibility for laying out rooms.
 These clear-spans can even go over 100 ft.
-Pole buildings can be as plain or extravagant; big or small, as your budget allows and can also be designed to blend in to any setting.
+Pole buildings can be as plain or extravagant; big or small, as your budget allows, and can also be designed to blend into any setting.